coderefinery/mma/_episodes/06-fortran-c.md

 ---
 layout: episode
 title: Fortran, C and C++ talking to each other
-teaching: 20
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
-  - Write me.
+  - How can we couple Fortran with C/C++?
 objectives:
-  - Write me.
+  - Learn how to glue Fortran and C/C++ with iso_c_binding.
+  - Learn how to build mixed-language projects with CMake.
 keypoints:
-  - Write me.
+  - iso_c_binding is the standard and recommended way to glue Fortran and C/C++ in a portable way.
 ---

 ## Learning goals